nederhof/hocr/README.md

 ## To run OCR on page

-Assume `1.png` is image of page and `1.png.json` is output of Azure
+Assume `1.png` is image of page and `1.png.json` is output of Azure.

 ```
 python pipeline.py 1.png
 ```

-This will open window for identifying hieroglyphic.
+This will open window for manually correcting recognition of hieroglyphic.
 Save.
 Edit `1.png.csv` to correct hieroglyphic.
 Run again:
 ```
 python pipeline.py 1.png
 ```

+This will put HTML file in `transcriptions`.